lsst-dm/dmtn-169/index.rst

 #.
 Users must be able to query the combination of Data Release and User Generated data products using Butler.
 #.
 Users must be able to download data products to which they have access, including the Data Release, and upload their own User Generated data products.
 #.
-Users must not have access to User Generated data products or the registry entries for those products unless they have been granted access by the owners of those User Generated data products.
+Users must not have access to User Generated data products or the registry entries for those products unless they have been granted access by the owners of those User Generated data products (either directly or via group membership).
 #.
 Data downloads and uploads should be done directly from the data storage (:abbr:`GCS (Google Cloud Storage)` or another object data store), not mediated by a service, for performance reasons.

 Design principles